strawmr/codeexamples/README.md

-# codeexamples
+# Code Examples
-A sample of the coding that I feel is my best work
+A small portfolio of some projects.
+Languages used include HTML, CSS, Javascript, XML, and JQuery